 Shop around to compare prices

 There is need to shop around to compare prices for both materials and labor before deciding on the best bargains.
-The home owner can scout places like the flea markets, antique shops, garage sales, auctions, recycling centers and all to find the best deals on materials for a DIY project.
-The homeowner can equally save some money on materials by asking the contractor hired if he or she has left over materials from previous projects to sell.
+The homeowner can scout places like the flea markets, antique shops, garage sales, auctions, recycling centers and all to find the best deals on materials for a DIY project.
+The homeowner can equally save some money on materials by asking the contractor hired if he or she has leftover materials from previous projects to sell.
 The homeowner should make sure to get recommendations from relatives or friends before hiring anyone.
 The owner can even visit previous job sites to see what the contractor has done.
 It is also a good thing to hire contractors during their low seasons if the project is not an emergency.

-The homeowner should be aware of the long term benefit of the remodeling
+The homeowner should be aware of the long-term benefit of the remodeling

 Remodeling one’s home no matter how small does not always come cheap, so it should not just be a spur of the moment decision.
 The homeowner thinking of remodeling should consider the functionality of the structures they are altering or adding to.
 Remodeling should be done with the mindset of longevity and durability to avoid wasting resources.
-I personally hired some Portland painters who were VERY resourceful and mindful of waste which saved me money over their bid in the end.
+I personally hired some local painters who were VERY resourceful and mindful of waste which saved me money over their bid in the end.